Vlasina Lake

 Vlasina Lake (Власинско језеро) is a semi-artificial lake in Southeast Serbia.
 Lying at an altitude of 1211 m, with an area of 16 sqkm, it is the highest and largest artificial lake in Serbia.
 It was created in 1947–51 when the peat bog Vlasinsko blato (Vlasina mud) was closed off by a dam and submerged by the waters of incoming rivers, chiefly the Vlasina.

 Location

-The lake lies at 42°42′N 22°20′E on a plateau called Vlasina in the municipalities of Surdulica and Crna Trava.
+The lake lies at 42°42′N 22°20′E on a plateau called Vlasina in the municipalities of Surdulica and Crna Trava.The village Vlasina Rid is on the southestern coast of the lake.

 The lake is most easily accessible from the southwestern side, by a 19 km long section of the M1.13 road from Surdulica, which itself lies 10 km east of the Niš-Skopje motorway on the E75 European Route.
 The road extends west, towards the Bulgarian border crossing at Strezimirovci, some 20 km away.
 Along the west shore, the regional road R122 leads across the dam towards Crna Trava in the north.